 The STI-AS provides authentication services for INVITE requests received from an end-user device.
 When the request is a retargeted INVITE, the type of authentication performed will depend on the capabilities of the end-user device, and the policies of the host SP in how it uses information in retargeted INVITE requests to provide SHAKEN authentication information to downstream entities.

 During terminating call processing of an inbound INVITE request destined for an end-user device, the terminating host SP STI-VS shall verify the Identity header(s) contained in the terminating INVITE request as specified by [ATIS-1000074], and in clause 5.4 of this document.
 The host SP shall convey the verification result in the INVITE request sent to the end-user device using the tel URI "verstat" parameter, as specified in [3GPP TS 24.229].
 If allowed by local policy, the terminating SP shall not remove the Identity headers from the INVITE request sent to the end-user device.

+Note: As stated in section 5.4, if the most recently added PASSporT fails the 60 second freshness check, then all received Identity headers are removed before sending the INVITE request to the end-user device.
+This will avoid the case where an INVITE request containing a stale "shaken" PASSporT is retargeted by the end-user device, and the host SP “div” authentication service adds a fresh "div" PASSporT, thus making the stale “shaken” PASSPorT appear fresh to downstream verifiers.

 When the host SP receives an INVITE request from the end-user device, the STI-AS shall provide authentication services based on the contents of the request.
-If the information contained in the INVITE request indicates that the request has been retargeted by the end-user device, and the INVITE contains an Identity header with a "shaken" PASSporT, then the STI-AS shall perform “div” authentication as specified in clause 5.3.
+If the information contained in the INVITE request indicates that the request has been retargeted by the end-user device, and the INVITE contains an Identity header with a valid "shaken" PASSporT, and zero or more Identity headers with valid "div" PASSporTs, then the STI-AS shall perform “div” authentication as specified in clause 5.3.
 The criteria used to determine that an INVITE request has been retargeted by an end-user device shall be based on the capabilities of the end-user device, and the policies of the host SP.
 For example, an SP could apply the following criteria to determine that an INVITE has been retargeted:

 The INVITE is received from a device that is capable of and allowed to retarget INVITEs,